Skip to main content

 Ralph Workflow Hermes Agent

-What it is Operating system for autonomous coding: free open-source composable loop framework and AI orchestrator Self-improving agent that learns from experience
+What it is Free open-source composable loop framework and AI orchestrator for unattended coding runs Self-improving agent that learns from experience

 License AGPL (source) / CC0 (outputs) Free / Open source